-The primary role of eIF4A1 is to unwind secondary structures in the 5' UTR of mRNA, which is essential for the preinitiation complex (PIC, represented by the 40S ribosome subunit) to scan 5’UTR to find the start codon.
+The primary role of eIF4A1 is to unwind secondary structures in the 5' UTR of mRNA, which is essential for the preinitiation complex (PIC, represented by the 40S ribosome subunit) to scan the 5’UTR to find the start codon.
 This is followed by recruitment of the 60S ribosome subunit and assembly of the 80S ribosome, which is now poised for translation initiation.
-Among the genes depending on eIF4A1 is Gins4, which encodes a critical subunit of the Cdc45-MCM-GINS (CMG) complex that is responsible for unwinding DNA during the S phase of cell cycle (left panel). eIF4A2 plays critical roles at multiple steps of 18S rRNA processing and maturation, including regulating the expression of U3 snoRNA, thereby controlling the biogenesis of 40S ribosome subunit (right panel).
+Among the genes related to eIF4A1 are Gins4, which encodes a critical subunit of the Cdc45-MCM-GINS (CMG) complex that is responsible for unwinding DNA during the S phase of the cell cycle (left panel). eIF4A2 plays critical roles in multiple steps of 18S rRNA processing and maturation, including regulating the expression of U3 snoRNAs, thereby controlling the biogenesis of the 40S ribosome subunit (right panel).